riscv-software-src/riscof/docs/source/yaml-specs.rst

   * Legal values are defined as every value present in the union of disjoint sets represented in the list.
   * Each set is represented as (lower,upper) i.e any value>=lower and value<=upper belongs to the set.
   * When an illegal value is written (*WriteVal*) to this field, the next valid value of the field can be deduced based on the following modes(*range-update-warl-func*):
-      * UnChgd: The value remains unchanged
+      * Unchanged: The value remains unchanged
-      * NextUp: ceiling(*WriteVal*) i.e. the next larger or the largest element of the list
+      * Nextup: ceiling(*WriteVal*) i.e. the next larger or the largest element of the list
-      * NextDown: floor(*WriteVal*) i.e. the next smallest or the smallest element of the list
+      * Nextdown: floor(*WriteVal*) i.e. the next smallest or the smallest element of the list
-      * NearUp: celing(*WriteVal*) i.e. the closest element in the list, with the larger element being chosen in case of a tie.
+      * Nearup: celing(*WriteVal*) i.e. the closest element in the list, with the larger element being chosen in case of a tie.
-      * NearDown: floor(*WriteVal*) i.e. the closes element in the list, with the smaller element being chosen in case of a tie
+      * Neardown: floor(*WriteVal*) i.e. the closes element in the list, with the smaller element being chosen in case of a tie
       * Largest: maximum of all legal values
       * Smallest: minimum of all legal values
       * Addr: